connexcs/docs/docs/class5/ai-agent.md

 |**Rime AI**|Focuses on emotional expressiveness and real-time interaction, suitable for conversational agents|
 |**Neets**|Offers a simpler, cost-effective solution for basic TTS needs with limited features|
 |**Azure**| It stands out for its extensive language and voice options, enterprise-grade security, and advanced customization capabilities|

+## How to use Functions for the Large Language Models (LLMs)?

+1. Develop an application utilizing the provided [link](https://docs.connexcs.com/apps/architecture/app/).
+2. Create an **Agent** using the provided [link]().
+3. Click on (Scriptforge)[https://docs.connexcs.com/apps/architecture/script/] to create a script to acces the AI Agent.

+!!!
+Example "Example Script"
+    ```js

+    mention about js doc notation makes the code easily comprehendable and readale.. written a way that describes the function. it is very important as the llm will know how to interact with the code (scriptforge)

+    rewritess and translates expose the function/description of the function.. llm knows how to interact with the AI model.

+    with llm you need to be careful about a few things:
+    1. short, sharp, concise description- exactly what you need, if you make it bigger you are under a lot of risks.

+llm.listFunctions : its an introspection capability.. it parses the information @permission agent and returns it as an object.

+what this can do?
+Use Cases
+1. create custom databases in the system
+2. create fucntions to update the databases